Solving a Class of Infinite-Dimensional Tensor Eigenvalue Problems by Translational Invariant Tensor Ring Approximations: Introduction

-where $X_k(i_k)$ is an $r_k \times r_{k+1}$ matrix, with $r_1 = r_{\ell+1} = 1$, and the indices $i_k = 1,\ldots,d$, for $k = 1,\ldots,\ell$.
-Because there is a limit on how large $\ell$ can be chosen, we may never know the true solution in the limit $\ell \to \infty$.
-Such a limit is known in the physics literature as the \emph{thermodynamic limit} and is important for describing macroscopic properties of quantum materials when $\bH$ corresponds to a quantum many-body Hamiltonian~\cite{mpsthermal}.
+In this paper, we consider $\cH_\ell$ as $\ell \to \infty$.
+Such limits are known in the physics literature as the \emph{thermodynamic limit} and they are important for describing macroscopic properties of quantum materials~\cite{roos1999}.
+Taking $\ell \to \infty$ in~\eqref{eq:Hell} \emph{formally} leads to the following infinite-dimensional symmetric matrix